 Menu math games are a fun way to pass the time while waiting for meals at a restaurant.
 Race to see who can find the least expensive thing on the menu.
 What’s most expensive?
 What is the greatest number of desserts you could purchase with an x amount of bill?
 Round to the nearest dollar and see who can come closest to final bill.
 Then teach percentages by figuring out the tip.

 5. What’s old is new.

 Although the world is changing at a rapid pace, some things are definitely worth holding on to.
 Jigsaw puzzles and building games like Jenga are great for problem-solving.
 Card games (Uno, Skip-bo, Go Fish) help with mental math.
 Monopoly and Game of Life develop money skills.
 When jumping rope, try skip-counting by 5s and 10’s, 25’s to boost confidence in counting change.

-Start out by adding just a few of these activities and you’ll soon discover that secretly increasing math proficiency in your child is as simple as 1, 2, 3.
+You can always arrange for a private Math tutor from a reputable organization such as Smile Tutor.
+But start out by adding just a few of above activities and you’ll soon discover that secretly increasing math proficiency in your child is as simple as 1, 2, 3.
 Now, if we could just figure out how to make them eat those peas.

 ♡ If you enjoyed this story, I’m sure you’ll love this too → Why Yaya Is A Far Bigger Threat To Your Child’s Brain Development than iPad